SynthstromAudible/DelugeFirmware/docs/community_features.md

   - Not included in c1.1.0

 #### 3.18 - Remove Timestretching From Audio Clip Sample
 - ([#1542]) Updated audio clip's sample loading to load sample without time stretching.
-Added new shortcut to remove timestretching from an audio clip and extend an audio clip without timestretching.
+Added new shortcut to remove timestretching from an audio clip and shorten / extend an audio clip without timestretching.
   - Press `▼︎▲︎` + `◀︎▶︎` to set the Audio Clip length equal to the length of the audio sample.
 This will effectively remove timestretching from the audio sample.
-  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to lengthen the audio clip without timestretching.
+  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to shorten / lengthen the audio clip without timestretching.

 ## 4. New Features Added